aaronkaka/commonjs-react-components/README.md

 A simple proof-of-concept inspired by http://simonsmith.io/writing-react-components-as-commonjs-modules/

-- Use CommonJS to build and share UI components
+- Use [CommonJS Modules](https://www.safaribooksonline.com/library/view/learning-javascript-design/9781449334840/ch11s03.html) to build and share UI components
 - Abstract away the component's implementation without leakage so that it can be consumed without knowledge of a specific library or framework
 - No component API, event all interaction